Mark Pocan: Elections

 In 1998 Pocan's longtime friend and ally, Tammy Baldwin, gave up her seat in the Wisconsin State Assembly to make a successful run for Congress.
 Pocan ran to succeed her in the western Madison district and won a three-way Democratic primary with 54% of the vote.
 He faced no Republican opponent in the general election and won with 93% of the vote against an independent.
 He won reelection in 2000 with 81%—the only time he faced a Republican challenger.
 He was unopposed for reelection from 2002 to 2010.

 Tenure

 As a state legislator, Pocan earned a reputation for moving the Wisconsin political debate to the left.
-One of the most outspoken progressive members of the state assembly, he focused on difficult issues, including corrections reform, the state budget, education funding, and fighting privatization schemes.
+One of the most outspoken progressive members of the state assembly, he focused on issues including corrections reform, the state budget, education funding, and fighting privatization schemes.

-For six years Pocan sat on the Joint Finance Committee, including a term as co-chair.
+For six years, Pocan sat on the Joint Finance Committee, including a term as co-chair.
 He also took on a leading role among Assembly Democrats, running caucus campaign efforts in 2008 when Democrats went from five seats down to retaking the majority for the first time in 14 years.

+Pocan is one of the few progressive Democrats to have joined the American Legislative Exchange Council (ALEC), a conservative-leaning organization that produces model legislative proposals.
+He used his membership to investigate the organization's agenda and sponsors and wrote a series of articles on his experiences with ALEC for the Madison-based magazine The Progressive from 2008 to 2011.
+On the September 29, 2012, edition of Moyers and Company, Pocan said, "ALEC is a corporate dating service for lonely legislators and corporate special interests that eventually the relationship culminates with some special-interest legislation and hopefully that lives happily ever after as the ALEC model.
+Unfortunately what's excluded from that equation is the public."